Types of CPD

 This is also recognised as Continuing Professional Development and examples include:

-- Committee work in ITI or one of its Networks and Regional Groups, or in another professional body
+- Committee work in ITI or one of its ITI Networks, or in another professional body

 - Outreach work, such as talking to schools about careers in languages, etc.